George Davis (baseball): Later career

 The formation of the American League provided new financial opportunities to ballplayers, and induced by a $4,000 salary, Davis jumped to the Chicago White Sox in 1902.
 He became the first switch hitter to achieve 2,000 hits during the season.
 He attempted a return to the Giants the following season for a further raise to $6,700 (the second-highest figure in the league, after that of Nap Lajoie), but was prevented by the implementation of a peace agreement between the warring leagues.

 Davis sat out the bulk of the 1903 season before returning to the White Sox, with whom he spent the remainder of his career.
 His raw offensive statistics from this time pale before those of his earlier career, but when properly compared to a drastic league-wide decline in offense, they remain impressive.
 Davis stole home in Game 5 of the 1906 World Series for the champion White Sox.
 He also had three runs batted in for the Sox in the title-clinching Game 6 against the crosstown Chicago Cubs.
 His productivity declined in 1907, as he batted .238, his lowest batting average since 1892.
 He batted worse the following year, batting .217 in 128 games played.
 In 1909, he played just 28 games while batting .132 before he played his final game on August 15.

 His career totals in several statistical categories rank in the top 100 players all-time, including games played, at bats, hits, runs, doubles, triples, RBI and stolen bases.

 Later life

 Davis returned to the minor leagues for one season as player-manager of the 1910 Des Moines Boosters.
 He managed a bowling alley in the early 1910s.
 He was the Amherst College baseball coach from 1913 to 1918, then he became a car salesman.

 The circumstances of his death remained a mystery until baseball historian Lee Allen discovered its details through a campaign to track down historical baseball players, run in part in The Sporting News.
 Davis was admitted to a Philadelphia mental institution in 1934 suffering from paresis due to tertiary syphilis.
 He died in the institution in 1940.
 Davis was survived by his wife Jane, who was said to have been angry at him when he died.
-They had no children.
 His wife spent $41 to have him buried within a day at nearby Fernwood Cemetery.